 Indiana Preferences - Pursuant to IC 5-22-15-7, Respondent may claim only one (1) preference.
 For the purposes of this RFP, this limitation to claiming one (1) preference applies to Respondent’s ability to claim eligibility for Buy Indiana points.
 Respondent must clearly indicate which preference(s) they intend to claim.
 Additionally, the Respondent’s Buy Indiana status must be finalized when the RFP response is submitted to the State.

-Additionally, Respondents that wish to claim the Buy Indiana preference (for any criteria listed below) must have an email confirmation of their Buy Indiana status provided by buyindianainvest@idoa.in.gov included in the proposal response.
-The email confirmation must have been provided from within one year prior to the proposal due date.

 Buy Indiana